 Federal regulations prohibit discrimination against certain protected classes and other groups of people.
 State and local requirements, as well as PHA policies, can prohibit discrimination against additional classes of people.
 The PHA shall not discriminate because of race, color, sex, religion, familial status, age, disability, or national origin (called "protected classes").
 Familial status includes children under the age of 18 living with parents or legal custodians, pregnant women, and people securing custody of children under the age of 18.

-The PHA will not discriminate based on marital status, gender identity, or sexual orientation [FR Notice 02/03/12; Executive Order 13988].
+The PHA will not discriminate on the basis of marital status, gender identity, or sexual orientation [FR Notice 02/03/12; Executive Order 13988].

 Michigan recognizes age and marital status, sexual orientation, gender identity or expression, height, and weight in addition to the federal protected classes.
+In addition, source of income was added as a protected class in 2024.